railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 th { border-bottom: 1px solid #DDD; }
 {% endhighlight %}

+Lets preview our changes in the browser.
+From the terminal window run the following

+{% highlight sh %}
+ruby config/application.rb -p $PORT -o $IP
+{% endhighlight %}

 ## *13.* Heroku

 Following the heroku guide [Pushing to Heroku](/heroku)